ppeluffo2007/hello-world/README.md

 #hello-world

 My first Github project.

+Hello World,

-Hello World, I lived in the Antelope Valley since 2002.
-I have commuted to Santa Clarita for 18 years, and due to the pandemic I work from home.
+I lived in the Antelope Valley since 2002.
+I have commuted to Santa Clarita for 18 years, and now due to the pandemic I work from home.
+I kind of love it because I have time to workout and study.

 Thanks
 Pablo P